HWN Home Page

 AND WITHIN 750 NM OF ECUADOR...

-south of the monsoon trough, with light to gentle winds north of
+prevail elsewhere north of the monsoon trough, along with seas of

-the monsoon trough, through the end of the week.
-Southerly swell
+through the end of the week as NW swell moves into the regional

 ...REMAINDER OF THE AREA...